dieterjava/java-spring-mysql-docker/README.md

 	At the start you will see some output like this:

-		Creating java-spring-mysql-docker_webserver_1 ... done
+		Creating TomcatContainer ... done

 	And when you run a `docker ps` you will see it as well:

-		CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                               NAMES d127b6c4842a        webserver           "run.sh"            28 seconds ago      Up 27 seconds       0.0.0.0:8000->8000/tcp, 8080/tcp   java-spring-mysql-docker_webserver_1
+		CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                               NAMES d127b6c4842a        webserver           "run.sh"            28 seconds ago      Up 27 seconds       0.0.0.0:8000->8000/tcp, 8080/tcp   TomcatContainer

-	Notice how it prepended the working directory and appended a number to the image name.
-This is to ensure uniqueness.
+	Notice how it our container is named `TomcatContainer`.
+We configured this with the `container_name` field.

 1. We can use this unique name to log into our container and run some queries:

-		docker exec -t -i java-spring-mysql-docker_webserver_1 bash -c 'echo $CATALINA_HOME'
+		docker exec -t -i TomcatContainer bash -c 'echo $CATALINA_HOME'

 1. Shut down and remove our container like this: